ETS2HubGuide hubETS2Hub

 Are ETS2 mods safe?

 Mods can be safe when they come from trusted sources and match your ETS2 version.
-They become risky when they use unknown installers, promise free DLC, or modify a main career profile without a backup.
+They become risky when they use untrusted executable installers, promise unauthorized paid-content access claims, or modify a main career profile without a backup.

 Do mods work after ETS2 updates?